 Once your website is live, you’ll most likely have updates, content and photograph additions or changes, and perhaps even periodic blogs.
 You’ll need to know whether you can make those changes yourself, or if the designer will be responsible for them and what the fees will be for that service.

-With the vast majority of business searches done on smart phones these days, it’s very important for your website to be mobile friendly.
-The content and images should be able to scale perfectly to the user’s phone screen, with quick and easy call to action buttons.
+With the vast majority of business searches done on smartphones these days, it’s very important for your website to be mobile friendly.
+The content and images should be able to scale perfectly to the user’s phone screen, with a quick and easy call to action buttons.